 Many Kentucky homeowners imagine a hailstorm leaving a patina of dents all over the surface of a metal roof, but this is simply not the case.
 Modern metal roofing material manufacturers use advanced fabrication processes to create lightweight but incredibly durable roofs that can easily withstand the toughest hailstorms.
 In fact, a metal roof can withstand even golf ball-sized hailstones with minimal difficulty.

 The durability of metal roofs extends well beyond hail resistance.
-A professionally installed metal roof can withstand winds up to 100 miles per hour and offers better fire protection than even the best asphalt shingle roofs.
+A professionally installed metal roof can withstand winds up to 120 miles per hour and offers superior fire protection.

 Myth #5: Metal Roofs Aren’t Energy Efficient

 Energy efficiency is a major concern for many Louisville homeowners.
 The Bluegrass State has a highly variable annual climate, with very hot and humid summers and bitterly cold, snowy winters most years.
 This means many Kentucky homeowners run their air conditioners all summer long and their heaters all winter long, potentially leading to expensive utility bills.
 It’s a common misconception that a metal roof would make a home hotter in the summer and colder in the winter, but this simply isn’t the case.

 While the misconception rests on the fact that metal absorbs sunlight better than asphalt shingles, this fact is what makes a metal roof better for energy efficiency.
 During the summer, the roof will absorb sunlight without allowing it to influence the interior temperature of the structure.
 During the winter, absorbed sunlight during the day creates a buffer zone around the home, preventing cold air from affecting the interior temperature.
 Kentucky homeowners who upgrade to metal roofs typically notice cheaper utility bills within a few months of installation, regardless of the time of year.